 • SIP Entity 2: Select the name of the other system.
-For Communication Manager, select the Communication Manager SIP Entity defined in Section 6.5.
+For Communication Manager, group in Section 5.6.

-• Port: Port number on which the other system receives SIP requests from the group in Section 5.6.
+• Port: Port number on which the other system receives SIP requests from selected, calls from the associated SIP Entity specified in Section 6.5 will be challenged / denied.

 Session Manager.
-For Communication Manager, this must match the Near-end Listen Port defined on the Communication Manager signaling
+For Communication Manager, this must match the Near-end Listen Port defined for the Communication Manager signaling